matusnovak/fineframework/doc/md_doc_markdown_download.md

 | ffw-x86_64-apple-darwin.zip | OS X | Apple Clang++ (64-bit)  |

 All windows and OSX versions have been compiled with statically linked third party libraries.

+### Instructions

+Don't know what to do?
+Look into or want to compile from source?
+Look up [tutorials located here](md_doc_markdown_tutorial-install.html)

+**For linux builds:**

-Linux binary distribution may not work out of the box, as you will need to install the following dependencies:
+Linux binary distribution may not work out of the box, I highly recommend checking out the tutorials and compiling FineFramework from source.
+However, if you wish to download the pre-built binaries from github release, you will need to install the following dependencies:

 <pre><div class="lang-cpp" style="white-space: nowrap;"><span class="hljs-normal">sudo apt-get install apt-get install xorg-dev libgl1-mesa-glx libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev mesa-common-dev</span>